Sanchez-Eizak/blackjack/README.md

 # Blackjack

-Play blackjack in a python terminal
+Play blackjack in a python terminal.